LANsharkCryptoAnalytics/LANshark/README.md

 ## How It Works
 A fun way to explore the city around you!
 With an ARkit or ARcore enabled smartphone, go on an augmented reality tour of your local points of interest.
 With a minimal interface, the focus stays on the area around you, while a click of a button will bring 3 dimensional text information into view, rooted to the area around you.
 Easily switch to a map view, and get a view of what else is around you that you may want to explore.
-Sign up, and the ability to save favorite places, as well as see those saved locations on a favorites map.
+Sign up, save your favorite places, and see those saved locations on a favorites map.

 ## <a name="Database"></a>Database
 ![database](images/arhistoryschema.png)